Fishing in North Dakota

 The Upper Missouri River

-Located in Riverdale, west of Williston, the Missouri River is among the top North Dakota fly-fishing rivers.
-It’s well-known for premier dry fly-fishing, producing great hatches, and world-class carp fishing.
-While fishing and camping in North Dakota, you can’t afford to miss visiting the upper Missouri River, especially in June and July, for some incredible walleye action.
-From its origin at Three Forks, the river becomes a trophy trout fishery during fall when rainbows and monster browns run out of the Canyon Ferry Lake.
+Located in Riverdale, east of Williston, the Missouri River is among the top North Dakota fly-fishing rivers.
+It’s well-known for its premier dry fly fishing, producing great hatches, and world-class carp fishing.
+While fishing and camping in North Dakota, visit the upper Missouri River, especially in June and July, for some incredible walleye action.

 Devils Lake

-Situated in Ramsey County, Devils Lake lies on 122,000 acres of land boasting plenty of creek channels and over 300 miles of shoreline.
-The Devil’s Lake land is full of scenic overlooks, hiking trails, and a wide variety of native wildlife.
+Situated in Ramsey County, Devils Lake lies on 122,000 acres of land, with plenty of creek channels and over 300 miles of shoreline.
+The Devils Lake area is full of scenic overlooks, hiking trails, and a wide variety of native wildlife.
 The lake maintains a steady population of white bass, walleye, crappie, perch, and pike year-round.
 Although you can easily access much of the shoreline for fishing from the bank, it’s best to consider boat fishing.
 Devils Lake features numerous boat launch ramps and marinas, camping spots, and shops that are also easily accessible.

 Lake Sakakawea